danielmusselwhite/HSDeckTrackerOpponentGuesser/README.md

   - Star next to name = Legendary
 - Hovering over a card will then display information on that card (e.g. name, cost, type, rarity, (attack and damage for minions), etc.)
 - This updates in real time, every time the opponent plays a card
+- Toggleable button for viewing the played cards vs cards remaining:
+  - When False (Red) - shows the complete deck list we are predicting opponent is using
+  - When True (Green) - modifies this decklist to add in a darker colour the cards opponents have played that exist in the decklist + reducing the count of that card

 ## Installation instructions